33 Years of Experience in Divorce Law

 It is best to consult an experienced family law attorney to help you navigate the property distribution process, especially to make sure your spousal and property rights are being protected.

 John D. MillsManaging AttorneyI'm John D. Mills, and I am dedicated to aggressively pursuing the best possible outcome for my clients - inside and outside of court.

 Monica S. AdkinsOffice ManagerMonica Skinner Adkins is a 5th generation Lee County residence.
 She was born and raised in Fort Myers and graduated from North Fort Myers High School and attended Edison Community College for two years.

 Sheryl A. RiebenackParalegalSheryl A. Riebenack, a Florida Registered Paralegal, has worked with the firm since 2010.
 She has over 40 years of experience in marital & family law.
 She serves our clients with compassion and respect.

-Contact us to schedule a consultation with our lawyers or call (239) 347-9932 to discuss your case in more detail.
+Contact us online to schedule a consultation with our divorce attorneys or call (239) 347-9932 to learn more about dissolution of marriage in Lee County, Florida.

 We can effectively defend your rights and fight for your best interests at each stage of the legal process.